IbrahimSquared/visibility-based-marching/README.md

 This has been tested with the CMake Kit ``` GCC 12.2.0 x86_64-w64-mingw32 ``` both in release and debug modes.

 # To build or compile using cmake in Linux
-Set compiler path (or comment that part), make sure SFML libraries are installed, then: <br>
+Set compiler path if needed, make sure SFML libraries are installed, then: <br>
 ``` mkdir build && cd build ``` <br>
 ``` cmake .. ``` <br>
 ``` make ```